What is the 7th:

 Convert this decimal to a fraction.

-What is the lowest common multiple of twenty and thirty five.
+What is the lowest common multiple of fifteen and twenty five.

 Find the: